vipulnaik/donations/README.md

 Available at https://donations.vipulnaik.com but still in beta

-Note that the passwordFile.inc file in access-portal/backend/globalVariables is excluded from the Git repository, but you can see a corresponding dummy password file at [dummyPasswordFile.inc](https://github.com/vipulnaik/donations/blob/master/access-portal/backend/globalVariables/dummyPasswordFile.inc).
+Note that the `passwordFile.inc` file in `access-portal/backend/globalVariables` is excluded from the Git repository, but you can see a corresponding dummy password file at [`dummyPasswordFile.inc`](https://github.com/vipulnaik/donations/blob/master/access-portal/backend/globalVariables/dummyPasswordFile.inc).

 ## Setting up